 Don't get the wrong idea about me.
-I like to talk about myself and I love telling stories about my life (check out my blog here).
-For example, I've got a great one about nearly burning down my parents' house when I was a little kid, but I'll save that for another day.
-I think my trouble is that writing about myself in third person is only fun for me, when it's meant to be funny.
+I like to talk about myself—and I love telling stories about my life (EXHIBIT A: check out my blog here).
+I've got a great one about nearly burning down my parents' house when I was a little kid.
+My issue?
+Writing about myself in third person feels ridiculous.

 Why third person?
 I'm happy to pretend you asked!
 Three words: search engine optimization.